charlesvill/ObsidianVault/Computer Science/Full Stack Dev/REACT.md

 	- the difference event handlers run code because there was a click event, not because the page was loaded or component rendered
 	- an example of appropriate use of effect would be sending an analytics report when the component mounts.
 	- direct quote from react docs: `When you choose whether to put some logic into an event handler or an Effect, the main question you need to answer is _what kind of logic_ it is from the user’s perspective.
 If this logic is caused by a particular interaction, keep it in the event handler.
 If it’s caused by the user _seeing_ the component on the screen, keep it in the Effect.`
+##### Chaining useEffects
+- avoid useEffects that are triggered by other state changing